Iqbal-khatoon/deaddrop-js/README.md

 Before calling log in any file it was imported the using the line: " import {log} from "./index";:"

 In new.ts log function was called for creating the log when:

 1/ the new user was created.

 2/ error occurred while creating the user.

 In read.ts log function was called for creating the log when:

 1/ message read successfully.

-2/ unable to read the message because user does not exist 3/ unable to read the message because reader is not authenticated
+2/ unable to read the message because user does not exist.

+3/ unable to read the message because reader is not authenticated.

 In send.ts log function was called for creating the log when:

 1/ message can not be sent becausse user does not exist.

 2/ message can not be sent because sender is not authenticated.

 3/ message can not be sent because the reciever does not exist.

 4/ message sent successfully.

 ## Mitigation

 Existing system was changed in a way that before sending a message sender should be authenticated.
 So to ensure that only the user who is part of the system and is genuine can send the message.
 For that i changed the command of sending the message as:

 `node dist/index.js --send --from user --to`

 This change was made into the file index.ts, Where the sender was validated.

 Then in the send.ts file, changed the sendMessage function.
 Sender was added as a parameter.
 Inside the function it was checked if the sender exixts and if it exists then password is asked before sending the message.